Dherse/masterproef/content/4_phos.typ

     smallcaps[*Constraints and typing*]
 }
 In this initial design of @phos, constraints are seen as metadata on values and signals.
 This is a simpler approach that decreases the initial development complexity.
 However, it is limiting and makes design error only visible during the evaluation phase of the compiler.
 For this reason, it could be improved using the concept of _refinement types_ @freeman_refinement_1991, which would allow the compiler to check for errors in constraints earlier, this is further discussed in @sec_future_work.

+=== Mutability, memory management and purity

+@phos does only allow mutating of state, following the functional approach of limiting side effects @mailund_functional_2017, this makes the work of the prover used for reconfigurability easier.
+It also ensures that all functions are pure functions, something that can be exploited by the compiler to optimize the code, as well as be used in future iterations of the design to provide features such as memoization for faster compile time.
+This also means that @phos does not have a garbage collector, as it does not need to manage memory.
+As the lifetime of all values is predictable, @phos can simply discard values when they fall out of scope.
+This is done by the compiler, and does not require any action from the user.
+This is a deliberate choice to reduce the complexity of the compiler.

+#{
+    set text(size: 12pt, fill: rgb(30, 100, 200))
+    smallcaps[*Limitations of immutability and purity*] } Immutability make global state management difficult, requiring the user of a state monad to manage state @haskell_state_monad.
+However, @phos does not need global mutable state, as it is not a general purpose programming language.
+Indeed, due to the hardware-software codesign nature of @phos, it is expected that the user will manage global state within their own software layer, leaving their @phos codebase free of global state.
+Additionally, purity disallows the user of side effects, which removes the ability of the user from performing @io operations, such as reading from a file, which makes the language inherently safer to use.
+However, this also means that @phos cannot be used for general purpose programming, and is limited to the domain of photonic circuit design.

 === Signal types and semantics